roman-milk/roman-milk.github.io/black-cock.md

+===

- ****** Black Cock: 10 Inch Cock Training ****** bysilkstockingslover© "I'd like to say no," I replied, before admitting, feeling he would understand my internal struggle, "but every time I try to refuse him I seem to just get pulled in deeper."
+"I'd like to say no," I replied, before admitting, feeling he would understand my internal struggle, "but every time I try to refuse him I seem to just get pulled in deeper."

  "I understand," James nodded.
 "Every time he is done with me, I am determined that was the last time I will submit.
 Yet, the moment he texts me or uses me at school, well, before I know it I'm on my knees with his cock in my mouth or ass."